Automattic/jetpack/projects/plugins/jetpack/extensions/shared/components/media-player-control/Readme.md

 * Required: No

 ### skipForwardTime
-Time value to skip forward when clicking on the forwarding button. `five` seconds as default.
+Time value to skip forward when clicking on the forwarding button.
+Or, `False` to do not render the button. `five` seconds as default.

-* Type: `Number`
+* Type: `?(Number|boolean)`
 * Required: No
 * Default: `5`

 ### jumpBackTime
-Time value to jump back when clicking on the forwarding button. `five` seconds as default.
+Time value to jump back when clicking on the forwarding button.
+Or, `False` to do not render the button. `five` seconds as default.

 * Type: `Number`
 * Required: No